dlh-unsw/arduinokit/readme.md

 This guide will go through the components in your arduino kit from UNSW Art & Design, providing links to example code and projects, as well as to more in-depth, technical information about the sensors and actuators included in the kits.
 If you have further questions about any components, ask someone in the Digital Learning Hub in E110 for more info.

 **NB: Never solder anything directly to the components in the kits, and remember to [bend legs/leads properly](https://www.youtube.com/watch?v=_MWwMQvWbOs).
-If you need a component soldered into a project, talk to staff in the Digital Learning in E110, or the Makerspace, about how you can achieve the desired effect without soldering the part directly.**
+If you need a component soldered into a project, talk to staff at the Digital Learning Hub in E110, or the Makerspace, about how you can achieve the desired effect without soldering the part directly.**

 ## Sensors (inputs)

 <p align="left">
   <img src="https://raw.githubusercontent.com/dlh-unsw/arduinokit/master/images/tilt.jpg" width="250">
 </p>
 **Tilt sensor**

 The tilt sensor included with your kit provides an on/off (digital) signal which can be plugged into one of the Arduino's digital pins.
 Upright should return on/true/1, while tilted any other way will provide off/false/0.
 See Adafruit's [Reading Switch State with a Microcontroller](https://learn.adafruit.com/tilt-sensor/using-a-tilt-sensor) example, which shows how to connect the sensor on your breadboard, and provides code to debounce the signal to remove unwanted noise from the readings.
 For more info on debouncing, see [this example](https://www.arduino.cc/en/Tutorial/Debounce) on the Arduino website.